intel-secl/sample-sgx-attestation/README.md

 - Initializing and destroying an enclave
 - Generate Quote Inside enclave
-- Unwrapping secret inside enclave
 - Creating a public private key pair inside the enclave and including in the SGX quote a hash of the public key concatenated with a verifier-provided nonce
-- Verify the SGX quote and the enclave public keys and the nonce match the hash in the quote
+- Verify the SGX quote
-- Generating and sending a Symmetric Wrapping Key (SWK) wrapped with the enclave public key
-- Sending a SWK-wrapped secret to the enclave

 --------------------------------------------------------------------------------